Emergency or wintry weather road closures

-The following link to the Trafficwatch NI website will give you up-to-date information about road closures due to the current wintry weather.
+The following link to the Trafficwatch NI website will give you up-to-date information about road closures during an emergency or wintry weather.

 The following link will take you to the Trafficwatch NI website for details of roadworks and road diversions or closures:

 Closing a road

-TransportNI manages the closure of public roads when it is necessary for road maintenance/ improvement purposes or for works by utilities (BT, NIE, Phoenix Gas and so on).
+Department for Infrastructure (DfI) Roads manages the closure of public roads when it is necessary for road maintenance/ improvement purposes, or for works by utilities (BT, NIE Networks, Phoenix Gas and so on).

-Businesses or individuals may request a closure to allow them to carry out approved works in exceptional circumstances by making a formal application to their local TransportNI office.
+Businesses or individuals may request a closure to allow them to carry out approved works in exceptional circumstances by making a formal application to their local DfI Roads office.

 At least three weeks notice is required, unless it is an emergency situation where there is an immediate danger, as there is a legal and consultative process to go through.